padkaprow/media-pod/README.md

-# Kubernetes YAML to create a pod with sabnzbd, sonarr, radarr and a heimdall dashboard.
+# Kubernetes YAML to create a pod with sabnzbd, sonarr and radarr.
-Creates pod called media-pod with applications sabnzbd, sonarr, radarr and heimdall dashboard.
+Creates pod called media-pod with applications sabnzbd, sonarr and radarr